 That’s when I realized that I would rather be alone without any stress than be with someone and struggle to put up with them.
 My happiness is just as important as anybody else’s, and it should be something I put front and center for myself.

 Sammy, (or how I learned to actually love and be loved)

 Sammy happened not long after I ended things with Abu.
 I don’t know what it is, but right from the time I met him, things just worked out perfectly.
 He’s my seventh boyfriend but surprisingly enough, I still experienced a lot of firsts with him.
-In all of my relationships, he’s the only one I actually developed to like.
-Not because he liked me first or he was in front of me, but because I’ve slowly learned more about him and gave myself time to develop feelings for him.
+In all of my relationships, he’s the only one I actually developed to organically like.
+Not because he liked me first or he was available to me but because I’ve slowly learned more about him and gave myself time to develop feelings for him.

 We spent a significant amount of time getting familiar with each other that he now knows me like the back of his hand.
 He’s definitely the most mature relationship I have to date, and the only one with what I consider my pillars for a healthy relationship, which are: trust, honesty, respect and open line of communication.

 Whenever I think of him, I’m only flooded with good memories because he had given me so much more than I expected.
 He’s honestly the only person who truly cared about my wellbeing and took notice of things that I love doing, or excel in doing and wants the best for me for both our benefit.
 I wouldn’t be writing again if it wasn’t for him.
 I wouldn’t have learned to stand up for myself if it wasn’t for him.